BittyTax/BittyTax/README.md

 The Withdrawal type can also be used to record fiat withdrawals from an exchange.

 ### Mining
 The `Mining` transaction type is used to identify tokens received as income from mining.
-The `Income` transaction type could also be used to record this, it's use is purely descriptive.
+The `Income` transaction type could also be used to record this, its use is purely descriptive.

 These transaction records will appear within your income tax report.